How to create CLI programs with multiple commands, flags and subcommands, and how to do it fast and simply?

 $

-Both flags are listed indiscriminately by command flags
+Both flags are listed indiscriminately by command flags, since its express

 purpose is to document them :